MFlisar/RXBus/README.md

 * it allows you to queue events as soon as activity is paused and emit events as soon soon as it is resumed
 * it's very **lightweight**

-##Demo
+### Demo

-Just check out the DemoActivity, it will show the base usage and the difference between the `RXBus` and the `RXQueueBus`
+Just check out the [DemoActivity](https://github.com/MFlisar/RXBus/blob/master/demo/src/main/java/com/michaelflisar/rxbus/demo/DemoActivity.java), it will show the base usage and the difference between the default and the queued `RXBus`

-##Gradle
+### Gradle

 1. add jitpack to your project's build.gradle:

    `maven { url "https://jitpack.io" }`

-2. add the compile statement to your module (currently only snapshot exists):
+2. add the compile statement to your module :

-   `compile 'com.github.MFlisar:RXBus:-SNAPSHOT'`
+   `compile 'com.github.MFlisar:RXBus:0.1'`

 More about jitpack can be found here: https://jitpack.io/#MFlisar/RXBus/

-##Usage (simple)
+### Usage

+**Simple usage**

 Just use the `RXBus` class and subscribe to a special event, that's it.
 Or use the `RXBusBuilder` for more flexible usage.
 Just like following: